Secure Reliable Transport: History

-Secure Reliable Transport is an open source video transport protocol developed originally by Haivision.
-According to SRT Alliance, an organisation that promotes the technology, it optimises streaming performance.
-This helps minimise effects of jitter and bandwidth changes, while error-correction mechanisms help minimise packet loss.
-SRT supports end-to-end encryption with AES.
-When performing retransmissions, SRT only attempts to retransmit packets for a limited amount of time based on the latency as configured by the application.
+Secure Reliable Transport (SRT) is an open-source video transport protocol originally developed by Haivision.
+Development began around 2012, and the protocol was first publicly demonstrated at the International Broadcasting Convention (IBC) in 2013.
+SRT was later open-sourced by Haivision under the Mozilla Public License in 2017.

+Early commercial deployments included implementation of SRT in Haivision's Makito X encoders and decoders, including use by Jyske Bank in 2014.

 According to Marc Cymontkowski, the architect of SRT, in addition to sending MPEG transport streams over the public internet, it is also being used for IoT connectivity, metadata exchange, as a communication protocol, as well as for uncompressed data delivery.

 The reference implementation of the protocol was originally published under the Lesser General Public License version 2.1, but was relicensed under the Mozilla Public License on 22 March 2018.

 SRT is supported in the free software multimedia frameworks GStreamer, FFmpeg, OBS Studio and in VLC free software media player.

 The UDP-based Data Transfer Protocol (UDT) project has been a base for the SRT project.